k-kushagrashukla/git-and-github/README.md

 ## Git (VCS-Version Control System)
 - Git is nothing but it tracks changes in the files , which we or you made
 - It is free and Open-source , so it can be used by me or you or by your family , basically everyone
-- Also Git is a software nothing mpre than that and nothing less than that
+- Also Git is a software nothing more than that and nothing less than that

 ## VCS (Version Control System)
 - basically VCS are used to store and manage the history of code